jcrodriguezw/comicsRandom/README.md

 ## Download

-You can clone this repository into your desktop, <br/> open the project directory in the terminal and run yarn install
+You can clone this repository https://github.com/jcrodriguezw/comicsRandom.git <br/> open the project directory in the terminal and run yarn install

 ## Available Scripts